wp-plugins/re-abolish-slavery-ribbon/readme.txt

 = How do I prevent the ribbon from overlapping my header on smartphones or other small screens? = You can go to the General Settings page and check the 'Move to Bottom on Small Screens' box.
 That will move the ribbon to the bottom of the page for smartphones and other devices with small screens.

-Note that this won't work in Internet Expolorer 8 or below, because they don't support modern web standards.
+Note that this won't work in Internet Explorer 8 or below, because they don't support modern web standards.

 = Can I make a donation to support the plugin? =
 I don't want to take any donations for myself, but if you'd like to give something please consider making a donation to [the Not For Sale campaign](http://www.notforsalecampaign.org) directly, or [buying something from their store](http://www.notforsalestore.com).